uptechteam/react-native-cookbook/deployment-pipeline.md

   end
   ```

+* AppCenter suggestion

+  You can omit the creation of the production variant of the app in AppCenter if you will use TestFlight and internal testing.

 # Example app (Sandbox Mobile App)

-While learning how to deal with this, I created the sandbox app for test purpose.
-You can use it as reference to check configuration files, etc.
+While learning this, I created the sandbox app for test purposes.
+You can use it as a reference to check configuration files, etc.

 [Github](https://github.com/uptechteam/Sandbox-Mobile-App)